 Pre-exhaustion Training

-Pre-exhaustion training refers to a resistance training technique in which a single-joint (isolation) exercise is performed immediately before a multi-joint (compound) exercise targeting the same primary muscle group, with the intent of fatiguing the targeted muscle prior to the more complex movement.
+Pre-exhaustion Training: Pre-exhaustion training refers to a resistance training technique in which a single-joint (isolation) exercise is performed immediately before a multi-joint (compound) exercise that includes the same muscles.
+The intent is to fatigue the muscle targeted during the single-joint exercise and increase the activity of other muscles contributing to the multi-joint exercise.
 The exercises are performed sequentially, typically without rest.

 Is pre-exhaustion training effective for hypertrophy?